truenas/middleware/docs/userguide/truenas_quick.rst

     :width: 5.2in
     :height: 3.8in

-Enter the password created during the installation.
+Enter the default password of *abcd1234*.
 You should then see the administrative GUI as shown in the example in Figure 3c.
+You can then change the default *root* password to a more secure value by going to `Account --> Users --> View Users`.
+Highlight the entry for *root*, click the "Modify User" button, enter the new password in the "Password" and "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.

 **Figure 3c: TrueNAS® Graphical Configuration Menu**